Overcliff Undercliff Track in Wentworth Falls

 4. Shortcut Track

-Here is a map with the walk divided into those four sections:
+Here is a map with the walk with those four sections highlighted:

 Map and route of the Overcliff Undercliff Track